On Building Education from Scratch

 How do those moments typically occur?
 There are many paths to wonder, but the most common are directionless walking, gazing – as we have done, in looking at the Milky Way – and bathing.
 The story of Archimedes making a great scientific discovery in the bath – and shouting Eureka! – is a good (and probably apocryphal) example of this pattern.
 The history of science includes many similar examples of discovery while meandering, gazing, and bathing – especially in mathematics and physics.
 But each of these pathways to wonder is essentially the same: a moment of relaxed, mindful, reflection and contemplation in which we open ourselves to what we ordinarily do not see.

 Here are two examples of that process.
 The first involves a story I heard several times while on trips with students, in the Amazon rainforest, in search of wonder.
 It’s a mythopoetic story about an ancient and colossal black caiman – a caiman is a kind of crocodile – whose body can be seen undulating across the night sky.
-You can see the body of the caiman between the bright bands of stars in the image below.
-Those stars are heroes and gods.
 The great caiman is surrounded by them and is locked in battle with them.
 The universe is held in tension by the forces of creation – represented by the gods and heroes – and the force of destruction, which is the caiman trying to swallow the universe.

 The caiman’s mouth is forever trying to close upon and crush the universe, to draw it into its gullet and destroy everything.
 The heroes and gods are forever trying to prevent this fate, and the mythic cycle is sustained by this struggle.
 As it closes and is held open, the caiman’s mouth is at the center of this cosmic narrative.